acs/sparking/jupyter/README.md

-# Using Jupyter with SPARK
+# Using Jupyter with Spark

-## Directly in a Jupyter Notebook
+## Configure Spark inside Jupyter

 Create a python venv and install jupyter in it: